 The Ruler congratulates Robinson on his win but soon notices that his son has taken one of the spears and has run off.
 They quickly deduce that Quano has headed back to the cave to win back his father’s respect by defeating the monster they encountered earlier.
 They arrive just as the kid enters the cave and The Ruler runs to his son and informs him, “I was afraid you would be beaten, it was I who lacked courage, there is no disgrace in defeat, a man does the best he can, nothing more can be asked of him.”
 So the leader of an entire planet of warriors just tossed aside their people’s entire philosophy because he didn’t have faith in his son?
 Well I guess their planet still has sexism to fall back on.
 The plot wraps up with Quano turning to his father and asking, “Shall we fight the monster together, father?”

 The Robinson family quietly back out of cave to let the two have their moment together and the whole “Murder the witnesses and the victor” spiel is forgotten as The Ruler has learned the true meaning of courage.
 But wait a minute, wasn’t there a whole bit about Doctor Smith hoping this space faring planetary leader could take them home?
-You’d think after repairing the relationship between The Ruler and his son the least the two sexists pigs could do would be to give the Robinsons a ride home, but that was not to be as with any ongoing series each episode kind of had to reset back to the status quo each and every week.
+You’d think after repairing the relationship between The Ruler and his son the least the two sexists pigs could do would be to give the Robinsons a ride home, but that was not to be, as with type of ongoing series every episode had to reset back to the status quo, each and every week.

-This was a fun episode in what was a fairly engaging and entertaining series but of course the real treat here is in seeing a young Kurt Russell as Quano, and sure the monsters are goofy and the sets often look threadbare at times but that also seems to be part of the charm that makes this show so watchable.
+This was a fun episode – in what was a fairly engaging and entertaining series – but of course the real treat here was in seeing a young Kurt Russell as Quano, and sure the monsters were goofy, and the sets often looked threadbare at times, and that is part of the charm that makes this show so watchable.